-We are grateful that we were in-person for all of the 2020-2021 school year without missing a single day!
-We are still enrolling for 2021-22 and still have some spaces available.
+We are grateful that we were in-person for all of the 2020-2021 and 2021-2022 school years without missing a single day!
+While we are enrolling for 2022-2023, we are still have a fews spaces available for this year.
 Don’t delay and start your enrollment process with a school tour.

 Please return often for updates.